-Do you ever wonder why good manners are so important?
-After all, most parents start teaching polite words and phrases to their children early in life.
-Throughout life, people face behavior rules and consequences of ignoring them.
-Employee handbooks are loaded with rules of etiquette and showing respect to coworkers.
+Throughout their lives, people face behavior rules and the consequences of ignoring them.
+Schools have written rules that they expect students and teachers to obey.
+Employee handbooks are loaded with policies of etiquette and showing respect to coworkers.

 Why Have Good Manners?